 - Up tilt, up smash, and up air are Luigi’s preferred anti-airs.
 Use all of these attacks when your FP is above you and trying to land.

 - Neutral air can be used to secure a safe landing.
 Forward air and back air should both be used offensively.

 - Forward smash is a solid grounded kill move.
 It’s quite fast for a smash attack, though its range is a bit short.
 Still, forward smash is good to mix in anyway!

 - A small bit of down smash and landing down airs can be sprinkled in as well, though these moves shouldn’t be prioritized too heavily.

 To this very day, there’s lots of potential and tournament results left to find with Luigi.
 He used to be lacking in dedicated trainers, but a few popped up and racked up some impressive competitive wins!
 As such, the character has been well-optimized.
 But if you have any questions during your training, you can ask them all at our Discord server!
-We host online tournaments there too, and if you want to learn how to enter one, you can read our Powersaves guide or mobile backup guide.
+We host online tournaments there too, and if you want to learn how to enter one, please refer to our tour entry guide.
 We’d also appreciate you taking a look at our Patreon or donation box if our guides have helped you out.
 Thanks so much for reading!
 Until next time — happy training!